 Indicates whether to perform conventional (non-lookaside) DNSSEC validation, and if so, specifies the name of a trust anchor.
 The default is to validate using a trust anchor of "." (the root zone), for which there is a built-in key.
 If specifying a different trust anchor, then -a must be used to specify a file containing the key.

 +[no]dlv[=DLV]

 Indicates whether to perform DNSSEC lookaside validation, and if so, specifies the name of the DLV trust anchor.
-The default is to perform lookaside validation using a trust anchor of "dlv.isc.org", for which there is a built-in key.
-If specifying a different name, then -a must be used to specify a file containing the DLV key.
+The -a option must also be used to specify a file containing the DLV key.